 As for Fliz Movies, it easily surpassed its competitors in the segment, consistently witnessing around 700,000 monthly visits since the beginning of this year.
 Fliz Movies also bucked the trend of growth in viewership during the lockdown, with its numbers remaining largely consistent, hovering around the 700,000 mark from January to April, before witnessing a 32% fall in visits in May.

-While data for website traffic wasn’t available for The Cinema Dosti, Inc42 spoke to Ayushraj Pandey, the managing director of Cine Prime World, the company which owns The Cinema Dosti.
+While data for website traffic wasn’t available for The Cinema Dosti, Inc42 spoke to Ayushraj Pandey, the managing director of Cine Prime World, the company that owns The Cinema Dosti.
 Pandey confirmed that his website had also witnessed a similar trend.

 “We’ve seen a 25% growth in video downloads during the lockdown period, and a 67% increase in revenue from subscriptions in the lockdown, as compared to the period before the country-wide lockdown was implemented,” he said.